mressler97/ControlApp310/app/README.md

         </intent-filter>
 </activity>
   ```
-  to `"landscape"` or `"portrait"` to lock screen orientation respectively. `"fullSensor"` auto-detects orientation which is set to default.
+  to `"landscape"` or `"portrait"` to lock screen orientation respectively. `"fullSensor"` auto-detects the device's orientation which is currently set.